UKHomeOffice/engineering-guidance-and-standards/docs/standards/minimal-documentation-set-for-a-product.md

 Last updated: {{ page.date | postDate }}
 {{ pageTag.tags(tags)  }}

-A Home Office engineering product should be documented to a minimum standard so that new engineers can be easily onboarded, and knowledge is not siloed within the team.
+A product should be documented to a minimum standard so that new engineers can be easily onboarded, and knowledge is not siloed within the team.

 ---